thewca/wca-regulations/wca-regulations-2013.md

 - 1a) A competition must include a WCA Delegate and an organisation team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers.
 - 1b) The organisation team of a competition is responsible for logistics before, during, and after the competition.
 - 1c) The WCA Delegate may delegate responsibilities to other members of the organisation team, but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
     - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
-The report must be submitted to the WCA Board within one week of the competition date.
+The report must be submitted to the WCA Board within one week of the end of the competition.
     - 1c3) Sending the competition results to the WCA Results Team.
         - 1c3a) All scramble sequences used during a competition must be sent with the results of the competition.
         - 1c3b) Scramble sequences must be labelled with the events, rounds, and groups for which they were used.